bnaul/flinchbot/README.md

 ## Possible Extensions

-1. Would be nice to have responses be vaguely context aware.
-One possible approach: identify most significant/unusual words, find a list of related words, and seed the sentence generator with one of them.
-2. Cache data structure somewhere so that it doesn't have to be constructed from text each time.
+1. Cache data structure somewhere so that it doesn't have to be constructed from text each time.
 More complicated logic like the above idea would likely require this to avoid excessive computational cost.

+## References
+- Flask app code adapted from https://github.com/pistatium/python_slack_bot.